appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
 1. Provide a list of any external user authentication services.
-2. If a proprietary user authentication service is used by the application, provide a written description of the algorithm used to generate initial authentication codes. (if used)
+2. If a proprietary user authentication service is used by the application, provide a written description of the algorithm used to generate initial authentication codes.

 *L2*
 1. N/A (to be collected by labs)